Thangaikkaaga

 Thangaikkaaga is a 1971 Indian Tamil-language film directed by D. Yoganand.
 The film stars Sivaji Ganesan, Vennira Aadai Nirmala, and Lakshmi.
 It was released on 6 February 1971.

 Plot

 Ramu and his sister Radha lead a normal life until Ramu's boss, Moorthy, falls in love with Radha.
-However, in a shocking turn of events, Radha goes missing and Moorthy is murdered.
+However, in a shocking turn of events, Radha goes missing and Moorthy is murdered, leaving Ramu tangled in a web of crime and desperation as he tries to uncover the truth and protect his sister.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 The song "Angamuthu" belongs to baila, a Sri Lankan music genre.